Shop rates from over 50 of Canada’s most trusted insurance providers.

 Are the car insurance rates on Kanetix.ca accurate?

 Yes!
 The auto insurance quotes you get at Kanetix.ca come straight from the insurance companies and are the same rates you would get if you called them directly; there is no better price to be had.
-But remember, the rates are only as accurate as the details you provide, so if any information changes once you're chatting with the insurance company, your rate may change too.
+But remember, the rates are only as accurate as the details you provide, so if any information changes once you're chatting with the insurance provider, your rate may change too.

 For example, if there's a ticket you forgot to include, or you decide to go with a different deductible, then your auto insurance rate will likely change.
 The same is true too, if you choose not to bundle your home insurance but originally indicated it was something you'd consider doing.
-If you don't end up getting home insurance with the company you buy your auto insurance from, then you'll lose the multi-line discount that was originally applied to your auto insurance quote.
+If you don't end up getting home insurance with the provider you buy your auto insurance from, then you'll lose the multi-line discount that was originally applied to your auto insurance quote.

 What happens after I get my auto insurance quotes?